YosysHQ-Docs/AppNote-109/docs/source/index.rst

    industry, and is often used interchangeably with the term “property”.

 ..
 [2]
-   SystemVerilog Assertions are temporal logics and model checking methods applied to real world hardware design and verification.
+   SystemVerilog Assertions are temporal logic and model checking methods applied to real world hardware design and verification.
 In fact, most of the notations from the literature that describe these methods are employed to express the formal semantics of SVA in the